imanoleguskiza/nems-dev/docs/converting-an-existing-project.md

 finding the relevant properties in `build.properties.dist`, copying them to `build.properties` and changing their values.

-* Custom modules, themes and PHP code go in the `lib/` folder.
+* Custom modules, features, themes and PHP code go in the `lib/` folder.
 * The make file should be moved to `resources/site.make`.
 * Your Behat tests go in the `tests/` folder.
 The starterkit uses a template file `tests/behat.yml.dist` to generate the Behat configuration so you might